Sony A6500 versus Canon 7D II

 - More heavily discounted: Has been around for much longer (launched in September 2014).

 If the count of relative strengths (bullet points above) is taken as a measure, the A6500 is the clear winner of the match-up (15 : 6 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the A6500 and the 7D Mark II in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is why hands-on reviews by experts are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+The detailed reviews can be accessed by clicking on the site logo in the table header.

 Care should be taken when interpreting the review scores above, though.
 The ratings are only valid when refering to cameras in the same category and of the same age.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.